Chicago Developers Take Advantage of City Funds for Adaptive Use Projects

 “The downtown office vacancy rate has soared to a record high of 24 percent, with bank foreclosures and distressed sales making frequent headlines,” Parang says.
 “Although building transactions have slowed considerably, those few that sold in the last year were at steep losses of 50 to 89 percent.
 Programs [such as] LaSalle Street Reimagined are crucial for revitalizing our downtown.”

-Although downtown Chicago has suffered as a result of the pandemic, office buildings on LaSalle Street and in the Central Loop were experiencing a downward trend that actually predated COVID-19, according to Caitlin Ritter, research director at Transwestern Real Estate’s Chicago office.
+Although downtown Chicago has suffered as a result of the pandemic, office buildings on LaSalle Street and in the Central Loop were experiencing a downward trend that actually predated Covid-19, according to Caitlin Ritter, research director at Transwestern Real Estate’s Chicago office.
 As such, Ritter is convinced that the office market “may have been able to correct itself without subsidies, if Covid had not come along.”

-Despite this opinion, Ritter says it is not yet clear whether the subsidies will actually be enough, but it is a good thing that the funds will increase housing inventory overall, including affordable housing, which is an urgent requirement for the city.
+Despite this opinion, Ritter says it is not yet clear whether the subsidies will actually be enough, but she sees it is a good thing that the funds will increase housing inventory overall, including affordable housing, which is an urgent requirement for the city.

 “I do expect the subsidies to have a major impact,” Ritter says.
-“It will (a) take a good portion of obsolete office inventory out of the market, which will reduce the vacancy rate, and (b) add residents to the downtown area, which will help it become more of an 18-hour live/work/play environment and support street-level retail and activity, which would also make the area more attractive to office users.”
+“It will, A, take a good portion of obsolete office inventory out of the market, which will reduce the vacancy rate; and B, add residents to the downtown area, which will help it become more of an 18-hour live/work/play environment and support street-level retail and activity, which would also make the area more attractive to office users.”

 TW_Central-Loop1200.jpg